victordulap/git-profile/README.md

 - ⚡ Love coding using React
 - ⚡ Finished my studies at StepIT academy (2019-2021)
 - ⚡ Ready for challanges!
-- ⚡ Fun fact: I'm passionate about fashion, love going to GYM and playing billiard
+- ⚡ Besides programming, I'm passionate about fashion and GYM.

 ### Connect with me: